TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 • Tier 1 – Tier 1 has a lower limit of Ksh 8, 000 hence Tier 1 contribution will be 6% of 8000 = Ksh 480

-• The total employee NSSF constribution will be 480 + 2520 = Ksh 3000.
-Your employeer is supposed to match your NSSF contribution.
+• The total employee NSSF contribution will be 480 + 2520 = Ksh 3000.
+Your employer is supposed to match your NSSF contribution.

 Total Deductions